AlibabaCloudDocs/arms/intl.en-US/Tracing Analysis/Before you begin/Monitor C++ applications/Use Jaeger to report C++ application data.md

         make
     ```

-3. Download the native Jaeger agent [jaeger-agent](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/tools/jaeger-agent).
-Then, set the following parameter to start the agent.
-This way, you can report data to Tracing Analysis.
+3. Download the native [Jaeger agent](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/tools/jaeger-agent) and set the reporter.grpc.host-port parameter to start the agent.
+This way, data can be reported to Tracing Analysis.

     **Note:** Replace `<endpoint>` with the corresponding endpoint in the corresponding region that is displayed on the Overview page.
 For more information about how to obtain access point information, see [Obtain access point information](#tab2).